JBajracharya/jbajracharya.github.io/README.md

 with obstacles and it contributes to improving your abilities in the future.*
 - *Assess your day on how it went.
 Think about what went right and what went wrong and what could you have done to improve the things that went wrong.*
-- *"No pain, no gain", remember this motivational phrase.
+- *`"No pain, no gain"`, remember this motivational phrase.
 To achieve the goal, you have to keep working on it even when it is exteremely difficult and challenging.*